 Reinstalling the operating system and restoring your data on to a new SSD could be tedious, but there are a lot of HDD cloning tools that you can use to clone your OS to your new SSD such as Macrium Reflect, Clonezilla, Mondo Rescue etc.

 Of course, there are tons of paid and free tools that can help you with the cloning process.
 Choose the one that suits you the best.
 You can also clean install Windows on your new SSD for a refreshing experience.
+Also, check out our guide on the best hard drive eraser tools that you should give a try.

 So, that was how to install SSD on a Laptop.
 Installing an M.2 drive doesn’t require a lot of effort, however, if you’re puzzled about replacing your HDD or CD-ROM drive with SSD, you might want to take it to a computer shop.